-Decisions by SARS are generally subject to the internal remedy in section 9 of the Tax Administration Act, in terms of which specified SARS officials may reconsider the decisions.
-Decisions that are given effect to in an assessment or notice of assessment are however excluded, since assessments generally have the separate remedy of objection and appeal.
-As a result of the public comment process on the 2016 legislation, a situation has been identified where a decision given effect to in a notice of assessment is not subject to objection and appeal.
-It is therefore proposed that such a decision be subject to the remedy under section 9.
-This will afford the taxpayer an internal remedy before exercising the external remedy of a review application to the High Court under PAJA.
+As a result of the public comment process on the 2016 legislation and the identification of a situation where a decision given effect to in a notice of assessment is not subject to objection and appeal, it is therefore proposed that such a decision be subject to the remedy under section 9.
+This will afford the taxpayer an internal remedy before exercising external remedies of, for example, lodging a complaint with the Tax Ombud or instituting a review application to the High Court under PAJA.

 In practice the current provision has been interpreted to mean that the appointment of an accountant or commercial member to the tax board is required if any one of the chairperson, SARS or the taxpayer considers it necessary.
 It is proposed that the chairperson of the tax board has the final decision as to whether or not an accountant or commercial member must form part of the constitution of the tax board.
-This is consistent with section 118 of the Tax Administration Act whereby the president of the tax court may, after considering any representations by SARS or the appellant in the matter, direct that the representative of the commercial community may be a person with the necessary experience in a particular field.
+This is consistent with section 118 of the Tax Administration Act where the president of the tax court may, after considering any representations by SARS or the appellant in the matter, direct that the representative of the commercial community may be a person with the necessary experience in a particular field.